QODIO/selectator/README.md

 Class                         | Description
 ----------------------------- | ------------------------------------------------------------------------------
-selectator                    | This is the new select box.
+`prefix_`element              | This is the new select box.
 It has some extra classes called `single` and `multiple`, which tell if it is a multiple selection or single selection select box.
 And also `options-visible` and `options-hidden` which tell if the options list is visible or not.
 `prefix_`chosen_items         | The holder for the chosen items.
 `prefix_`chosen_item          | The holder for the chosen item.
 `prefix_`chosen_item_title    | The title of the chosen item.